How to Make Sweet Italian Sausage Recipe

 - Divide into patties, or portions for what ever you want to cook it with.
 You can freeze the sausage too.

-- To Make Sausage Links: Rinse and soak casings in warm water for about 15 minutes.
+- Fill Casing: Rinse and soak casings in warm water for about 15 minutes.
 Slide a casing onto your sausage stuffer tube, leaving about 4 to 5-inches of casing off the end of the tube to allow room to tie off casing.
 Feed the sausage in the casing, keeping the sausage in one long coil and trying to keep the sausage a consistent width.
 Remember to leave some extra casing after the last sausage to tie off.

 - Make the links: Start with the first link and after 5-6 inches, pinch off what will become the link.
 Roll the link forward a few times to close the casing between links.
 Repeat with the next link, this time rolling backwards.
 Continue pinching and rolling, alternating rolling forwards and rolling backwards until all are rolled.
 Tie off the casing on the end sausage.